EricFecteau/rust-data-analysis/src/README.md

 # Running the examples

 This [repository](https://github.com/EricFecteau/rust-data-analysis) works both as the repository for this `mdBook` and a runnable copy of all the examples in the book.
 All examples in this book can be [found in the examples folder](https://github.com/EricFecteau/rust-data-analysis/tree/main/examples).
-You can get access to all the examples by running `git clone "https://github.com/EricFecteau/rust-data-analysis.git"` and then running `cargo run -r --example name_of_example`.
+You can get access to all the examples by running `git clone "https://github.com/EricFecteau/rust-data-analysis.git"` and then running `cargo run -r --example 0_0_0_name_of_example`.

 # Specification